What is The Network State

 “Gain diplomatic recognition.
 A startup society with sufficient scale should eventually be able to negotiate for diplomatic recognition from at least one pre-existing government, and from there gradually increased sovereignty, slowly becoming a true network state… As the population and economy of a startup society grow comparable to that of a legacy state, with millions of citizens and billions in income, it should eventually be able to attain recognition from existing sovereigns — and ultimately the United Nations.”

-Sovereignty – the ability to escape the control, regulation and influence of the rest of the world, to form a technological superpower – is the primary goal.
+Sovereignty – the ability to escape the control, regulation and obligation of the rest of the world, to form a technological superpower – is the primary goal.